woossi0/suite/docs/usermanual/source/processing/processes/intersectionfc.rst

      - First feature collection attribute to include
      - String
      - No
-   * - second feature collection attribute to include
+   * - second attributes to retain
      - Second feature collection attribute to include
      - String
      - No